 Management System Connection

-All the tests results registered in every device running the application are sent to a management system that gathers all the data and analyzes it, producing views, helping to troubleshoot operations and facilitating the production of network reports.
+All the tests results registered in every device running the application are sent to a management system that gathers all the data and analyzes it, producing views, helping with troubleshooting and facilitating the production of performance reports.
 These tests, as already said, may have multiple tasks, which have attached information about the WiFi and mobile networks, taken at the moment that the test started.
 Furthermore, it is also possible to manage all ArQoS probes and configure scheduled tests through this backend system.

 The connection between the application and the management system is supposed to be automatic, but without a rooted phone, it is not possible to programmatically change the default associated APN.
 Therefore, for this initial phase, a slider in the “Connection to the Management System” group of Settings page was created.
-The user must drag this slider to initiate the connection with a management system simulator, created by the management system team in order to test all the answers and requests made by both sides.
-With this setup, it’s possible to confirm that all JSON content is well structured and if it’s following the documentation previously defined.
+The user must drag this slider to initiate the connection with a management.

-Briefly, this simulator has a REST interface and simulates the requests, notifications and error messages, as if it was the real management system communicating.
-It is also possible to test the communication with the pocket probes, using REST Clients running as applications inside the browser like Postman or RESTClient.

 In the ArQoS pocket solution, the probe discovery starts with an HTTP POST internally called “autodiscovery-process” to the endpoint “http://<addr>/southboundInterface/probe-announce?act

-ion=autodiscovery-process”, with the equipment type, serial number, MAC (IMEI), IP address and timestamp.
-This way the management system knows to who he is talking to.
+ion=autodiscovery-process”, wherein the <addr> is the management system address, with the equipment type, serial number, IMEI, IP address and timestamp.
+This way the management system knows to who it is talking to.
 After validating the IMEI and IP address it sends a response to the probe’s endpoint based on its IP address.
 Then periodic keep-alive messages are exchanged between the probe and the management system.

-When the probe IP address change, for example, when the 4G connection drop to 3G, because of coverage issues, for example, there’s also an “IP update” message similar to the auto discovery message, but with the old and new probe’s IP address, on the message’s body, in addition.
-It is important that both the endpoint and the pocket are reachable, in other words, if the pocket connects to a different Wi-Fi network, for example, using Network Address Translation (NAT) the communication from the pocket to the endpoint and vice-versa directly will not be possible due to the IP address translation mechanisms.
+When the probe IP address change, for example, when the 4G connection drop to 3G, because of coverage issues, for example, there’s also an “IP update” message similar to the auto discovery message, but with the old and new probe’s IP address, on the message’s body.
+It is important that both the management system endpoint and the pocket are reachable.
+For example, if the pocket connects to a Wi-Fi network, using Network Address Translation (NAT) the communication from the pocket to the management system and vice-versa directly will not be possible due to the IP address translation mechanisms.
 On pocket, the packets are being sent and received through the port 8080, therefore, this port must be open in the network firewall.

-The management system answers to all these messages with HTTP responses: 200 OK when the POST is delivered with success or several 400’s or 500’s error messages, when something that is not expected happens.
+The management system answers to all these messages with HTTP responses: 200 OK when the POST is delivered with success or appropriate 400’s or 500’s error messages, when something that is not expected happens.
 A Backoff mode is configured on the application on these error cases.
-When a message fails to be delivered, the probe waits a time interval between 5s and 160s (maximum) and the backoff time interval is doubled with each failed attempt, allowing to avoid possible overloads on the management system side.
+When a message fails to be delivered, the probe waits a time interval between 5s and 160s (maximum) and the backoff time interval is doubled with each failed attempt to avoid possible overloads on the management system side.
 Additionally, a random value between 0 and 10 seconds is added in order to minimize collisions between probes.
 An example of the previously described messages is depicted on a sequence diagram, in the figure 4.12.